3.4k

 % flox install github:flox-examples/claude-cli

 We chose TOML for its readability.
-Even the most basic LLMs can read and understand most Flox environment manifests.
+Even basic LLMs can read and understand Flox environment manifests.

 This TOML file is packed with comments by default, but users probably won't need them.
-It contains sections for installing software ([install]), setting variables ([vars]), initialization hooks ([hook]), user shell configuration ([profile]), and service definition ([services]).
+It contains sections for installing software ([install]), setting variables ([vars]), initialization hooks ([hook]), user shell configuration ([profile]), service definition ([services]), and, of course, building software ([build].
 But most sections are optional, and a minimal manifest can be as small as:

 version = 1